Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 As the sole developer and contributor to this project, my goal for this website is that it helps me futher my aim of securing employment in web development.
 My vested interest in creating an excellent user experience is therefore rather deep.

+#### *Applicable to both target users*

+* As a user I would like to be able to quickly and easily understand the purpose of this website.

+* As a user I want to be able to easily navigate this website, using a mouse or a keyboard, or screen reader technology.

+* As a user I would like to view this candidate's work and education history.

+* As a user I would like to know what languages this candidate is able to work in.

+* As a user I would like to see examples of projects this candidate has developed.

+* As a user I would like a way to contact this candidate.

 #### *Tech Recruiters*

 * As a recruiter for a large firm, I am always looking for new talent to send my clients.